-Key Audit Matters

-Review of Key Audit Matters by the Audit Committee

-Assessment of impairment of goodwill and other intangible assets

-The Audit Committee considered the approach and methodology applied to the valuation models used in the goodwill impairment assessment as well as the assessment of indicators of impairment of intangible assets.

-The Audit Committee reviewed the recoverable amounts of the cash-generating units ("CGUs") which involves significant judgment about the future cash flow projections of the business, the appropriate terminal growth rates and discount rates applied to the future cash flow projections.
+Key Audit Matters Review of Key Audit Matters by the Audit Committee Assessment of impairment of goodwill The Audit Committee considered the approach and methodology applied to the valuation models used in the goodwill impairment assessment.
+The Audit Committee reviewed the recoverable amounts of the cash-generating units ("CGUs") which involves significant judgement about the future cash flow projections of the business, the appropriate terminal growth rates, discount rates applied to the future cash flow projections, and the fair value less costs of disposal.
 The impairment review was also an area of focus for the external auditor.
-The external auditor has included this item as a key audit matter in its audit report for the financial year ended 31 March 2024.
-Refer to page 123 of the Annual Report.

-Valuation of investment properties

-The Audit Committee considered the approach and methodology applied to the valuation models used in assessing the valuation of investment properties.
+The external auditor has included this item as a key audt matter in its audit report for the financial year ended 31 March 2025.
+Refer to page 103 of the Annual Report.
+Valuation of investment properties The Audit Committee considered the approach and methodology applied to the valuation models used in assessing the valuation of investment properties.
 The Audit Committee reviewed the data, estimates and assumptions as well as the independence and competence of the valuer appointed to perform the valuations.
 The valuation of investment properties was also an area of focus for the external auditor.
-The external auditor has included this item as a key audit matter in its audit report for the financial year ended 31 March 2024.
-Refer to page 124 of the Annual Report.
+The external auditor has included this item as a key audit matter in its audit report for the financial year ended 31 March 2025.
+Refer to page 104 of the Annual Report.